 Source: pixabay.com

 The prefrontal area of the brain is related to self-reflection and emotional expression.
-This area was found to be activated when ocean water sounds were played.
-Additionally, scientists took scans of participants of clinical trials that were exposed to sounds of the ocean, and the same results were found.
+This area was found to be activated when beach water sounds were played.
+Additionally, scientists took scans of participants of clinical trials who were exposed to the sounds of the beach, and the same results were found in their physical and mental health.

 Cortisol, a stress hormone, is heightened in the body when traffic and other toxic noises are introduced to humans.
-When this hormone is increased, health issues like heart disease and ulcers can develop.
-The soothing sound of the ocean decreases the levels of cortisol in our bodies.
-Hence, ocean sounds positively impact our overall health and may help avoid possible health conditions.
+When this feel good hormone is increased, health issues like heart disease and ulcers can develop.
+The soothing sound of the ocean water decreases the levels of cortisol in our bodies.
+Hence, beach sounds positively impact our overall health place and may help avoid possible health conditions.

-The horizontal plant of the ocean’s surface can also provide senses of safety and refuge.
+The horizontal plant of the beach’s surface can also provide a sense of safety and refuge.
 Some neuroscientists say that people feel safer when they are somewhere simple, clean, and have salty ocean air feeling.
 In forests and other wildlife, people need to be cautious and ready for animal attacks.
 In the city, on the other hand, they need to watch out for villains and lawbreakers.
-People’s eyes are comforted by the blue colored water at the beach, reflecting the skies, soft waves, and the beautiful horizon that gives us hope and peace of mind where it all makes sense.
+People’s eyes are comforted by the blue-colored water at the beach, reflecting the skies, soft waves, and the beautiful horizon that gives us hope and peace of mind where it all makes sense.
 There is nothing to be afraid of while you sit there watching the view.

-From a neurological point of view, we are created to learn to neutralize whatever environment we are in to control our surroundings.
-When we look at the ocean or walk along a coast, we feel that we are in a stable, foreseeable environment.
+From a mental and neurological point of view, we are created to learn to neutralize whatever environment we are in to control our surroundings.
+When we look at the beach or walk along a coast from time to time, we feel that we are in a stable, foreseeable environment, similar to the effect of rejuvenation through therapies.

 Source: pixabay.com